Edge Video Analytics: A Survey on Applications, Systems and Enabling Techniques: Overview of Video Analytics

 \subsection{Definition of Video Analytics}

-Video analytics is a technology that can extract useful information from videos, via detecting patterns, behaviours and events related to objects, faces, postures, etc. A VAP is composed of multiple video processing modules, which can vary across applications.
+Video analytics, also known as video content analysis, refers to the process of automatically extracting valuable information and insights from video data using techniques such as CV and DL.
+It involves recognizing patterns, detecting objects and tracking movements in order to analyze, interpret, and understand video content and make data-driven decisions.
+In real life, VA is applied in diverse domains, such as security and surveillance for camera feed monitoring and intrusion detection, traffic management for traffic flow optimization and incident detection, retail analytics for customer behaviour monitoring and store layout management, manufacturing and industrial applications for product defect identification and worker safety, sports analytics for player movement and team strategy assessment, and healthcare applications for patient behaviour monitoring, fall detection, and medical equipment tracking.

+A VAP refers to a series of sequential steps or stages through which the data passes to be transformed, analyzed, and processed in a VA application.
+The pipeline represents the overall flow and organization of the various operations and algorithms applied to the data, from the initial input to the final output.
+Each stage in the pipeline typically focuses on a specific task or function, and the output from one stage becomes the input for the next stage, allowing for a modular and structured approach to processing the data.
+Typically, a VAP is composed of multiple video processing modules, which can vary across applications.
 For instance, the pipeline of a vehicle counting application (Fig. \ref{VAP example 1}) consists of a video decoder, followed by a foreground object tracker, an object classifier and a directional counter.
-In contrast, for a license recognition application, the pipeline (Fig. \ref{VAP example 2}) may consist of a video decoder, a motion detector, a plate detector and a character recognition module.
+In contrast, in a license recognition application, the pipeline (Fig. \ref{VAP example 2}) may consist of a video decoder, a motion detector, a plate detector and a character recognition module.
 Therefore, the components of a VAP are \textit{application-dependent}.